-The monitor command is useful in most situations.
-However, it does not offer the complete list of all monitorable objects.
-To view all monitorable data using the asadmin tool, use the asadmin list and asadmin get commands followed by the dotted name of a monitorable object, as follows.
+To view monitoring data using command line utility, use the asadmin list and asadmin get commands followed by the dotted name of a monitorable object, as follows:

-1 To view the names of the objects that can be monitored, use the asadmin list command.
+1. To view the names of the objects that can be monitored, use the asadmin list command.

-For example, to view a list of application components and subsystems that have monitoring enable for the server instance, type the following command in a terminal window:
+For example, to view a list of application components and subsystems that have monitoring enabled for the server instance, type the following command in a terminal window:

-'''

 asadmin> list --user adminuser --monitor server

-'''